Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 {{< hint type=tip >}}

 Once you enabled the GitHub actions, your workflows will behave as they do in the upstream repository.
 This includes a scheduled trigger to continuously check that all modules are working and compliant with the latest tests.
-However, testing all modules can be a source of costs so we recommend **disabling all workflows of modules you are not working on**.
+However, testing all modules can incur substantial costs with the target subscription.
+Therefore, we recommend **disabling all workflows of modules you are not working on**.
 To make this as easy as possible, we created a workflow that disables/enables workflows based on a selected toggle & naming pattern.
 For more information on how to use this workflow, please refer to the corresponding [documentation](/Azure-Verified-Modules/contributing/bicep/bicep-contribution-flow/enable-or-disable-workflows).

 {{< /hint >}}